 Stakeholder Group Why we engage Engagement and influence on decision making More information Our Collaboration Partners We are focused on building deep, long-term relationships with our collaboration partners which we ultimately believe is the key to the success of these partnerships.
-The Company works closely with its key collaborators, including Ionis, Genentech, DDF, Astrazeneca, Oxurion, and Cancer Research UK in accordance with the terms of its agreements with them.
+We work closely with our key collaborators, including Bayer, Novartis, Ionis, Genentech, and Cancer Research UK in accordance with the terms of its agreements with them.
 The Board receives regular feedback from management on the progress of the collaborations and encourages the management to focus on building long term relationships with our collaboration partners.
 The Board is responsible for approving material business transactions and any key strategic changes.
-Prior to making such decisions the Board considers the potential impact on its collaboration Strategic report Business overview (page 2) Our strategy (page 3) Our collaborations (page 4) Principal risks and uncertainties (page 15) partners.
+Prior to making such decisions the Board considers the potential impact on its collaboration partners.
+Strategic report - Business overview (page 2) - Our strategy (page 3) - Our collaborations (page 4) - Principal risks and uncertainties (page 16)

 Stakeholder Group Why we engage Engagement and influence on decision making More information Our Suppliers We recognise the importance of establishing and building strong working relationships with all our suppliers.
 Working sustainably, respecting human rights, and operating with the highest standards of ethical conduct and professional integrity improve long-term business performance.
 We are dedicated to these values and require our suppliers to share our commitment.
 The Board approves and implements policies based on ethical and legal minimum standards, which it requires the business to adhere to when engaging suppliers.
 As we continue to progress in our size and stage of development, we intend to continue to implement procedures to ensure that our key suppliers also commit to these standards, including in relation to anti-bribery and corruption, anti-money laundering, human rights and modern slavery and various other matters.
-The Company engages regularly with its key business partners, including third party manufacturers and suppliers, independent clinical investigators and CROs, to ensure that they all have appropriate standards and policies in place, are financially robust and capable of delivering their services.
-Strategic report Business overview (page 2) Our strategy (page 3) Our collaborations (page 4) Principal risks and uncertainties (page 15) Manufacturing / Third Parties / Commercialisation (page 16)
+We engage with our key business partners, including third party manufacturers and suppliers, independent clinical investigators and CROs, to ensure that they all have appropriate standards and policies in place, are financially robust and capable of delivering their services.
+Strategic report - Business overview (page 2) - Our strategy (page 3) - Our collaborations (page 4) - Principal risks and uncertainties (page 16) - Manufacturing / Third Parties / Commercialisation (page 17)